 A PHU is a geographic area served by a Board of Health with the authority to deliver public health programs.
-The LHINs were geographic areas served by corporations that planned, integrated and funded local health care.
-The LHINs, renamed Health and Community Care Support Services, now coordinate inhome and community-based care in Ontario.
-Case counts and rates by PHU and by LHIN are available under the Maps tab for all years available for a disease.
+Case counts and rates by PHU are available under the Maps tab for all years available for a disease.

 Public Health Unit Allocation